Monofascia/Pat_portfolio/README.md

 ## [Boolean data clustering2](https://github.com/Monofascia/Boolean-Data-Clustering)
 :snake: **PYTHON**
-* An evolutive study (compared to what is actually shared with client)
+* An evolutive study from Boolean data clustering1
 * Showing capabilities of models, no deep parameters tuning
 * High level theory explained in documentations
 * For a more friendly read, open file word and set Navigation Pane